Marianne is from Edinburgh in Scotland. She enjoys travelling and sharing helpful tips with her readers.

 On Raisin Sunday it is traditional for students to go round to their mother's for a "tea party".
 This may involve lots of alcohol instead of tea, and silly party games.
 Children receive 'raisin strings' which are strings with a personal gift attached.
 After the tea party is over children head over to their fathers for more drinking.

 The tradition was that children were expected to give their parents a pound of raisins.
-However in the modern day version parents more often receive a different grape-based product called wine.
+However in the modern-day version parents more often receive a different grape-based product called wine.

 The following day is 'Raisin Monday' and the children are required to get up and collect their 'raisin receipts' from their fathers.
 Traditionally Raisin receipts were pieces of parchment with a message in Latin ascribed on them.
 More recently the tradition has been to provide children with something difficult to carry and embarrassing.
 Mothers dress their children up in costume.
-Once in costume children are march to St Salvators Quad on North Street to take part in a shaving foam fight between 11 am and 12 noon.
+Once in costume children are marched to St Salvators Quad on North Street to take part in a shaving foam fight between 11 am and 12 noon.

 Latin Text for Raisin Receipt